WordPress/gutenberg/docs/designers-developers/developers/tutorials/devenv/readme.md

 First, try quitting and restarting your terminal to pick up the installed config.

-If the restating did not resolve, you might need to create the default profile file.
+If restarting did not resolve the problem, you might need to create the default profile file.

 On macOS Catalina, the default shell is zsh, to create the profile file type `touch ~/.zshrc` on the command-line.
 It is fine to run if the file already exists.
 Note, `~/` is a shortcut to your home directory.
 For Ubuntu, including WSL, the default profile is bash, use `touch ~/.bashrc` to create.